 Simpson College has a room selection process for current first-years, sophomores, and juniors, during which they pick rooms for the following academic year.
-Lottery numbers and Room Selection applications are available mid-February, and actual Room Selection takes place after Spring Break.
+Lottery numbers and Room Selection applications are available mid-February, and actual Room Selection takes place late February and March.
 In general, members of Greek chapters are expected to live in their chapter residence.
 Details about room selection and all residential facilities are available online here.